youralien/youralien.github.io/_posts/2019-05-25-install-cerebro.md

     alt="Allow access to your background location">
 </a>

-# 4. Create account with your name and profile picture
+# 4. Create an account with with your name and profile picture.
 Click "Sign up / Join", and then "Register"
 <a href="#">
      <img src="{{ site.baseurl }}/img/ce/signup-join.jpeg"